gunslingerfry/cpp-readline/README.md

 Building
 ========

-This repository includes a very simple makefile to build the provided example, but since the library is a single class you can simply include it directly into your project and compile it with the rest, without creating a library file.

-Otherwise the repository also has supporto for CMake, if you need to integrate that with your existing build.
 To build the project using CMake, just do the following in the project root directory:

-    mkdir build
-    cd build
-    cmake ..
+    mkdir build && cd build && cmake .. && make
-    make

-The makefile default compiler is g++, if you are using a different compiler simply change the parameters to suit you (or compile manually, it's really just three files).

 Usage
 =====